What Is the Best Way to Get Leaves out of a Pool

 The ultimate in leaf removal – a robotic pool cleaner

-If you can afford one of these it will certainly be something you will never regret.
-A robotic pool cleaner will happily work its way around the bottom of your pool, and actually up the sides too, removing leaves and dirt as it goes.
+If you can afford one of these, it will certainly be something you will never regret.
+A robotic pool cleaner will happily work its way around the bottom of your pool and up the sides, removing leaves and dirt as it goes.
 What can be better than that?

-I also have a number of friends and neighbors who own them and they say they wouldn’t want to be without theirs either.
+I also have several friends and neighbors who own them and they say they wouldn’t want to be without theirs either.

 Dolphin Nautilus CC Plus Robotic Pool Vacuum Cleaner — Wall Climbing Capability — Top Load Filters for Easy Maintenance — Ideal for Above/In-Ground Pools up to 50 FT in Length